• ECTS

 Professional integration

-Senior technicians or assistant-engineers in the perfumery, food flavoring and cosmetics sectors in regulation, quality control, development and formulation.
+Senior technicians or assistant engineers in the perfume, food flavoring, and cosmetics industries in the areas of regulation, quality control, development, and formulation.

 Read more